SChernykh/p2pool/README.md

 The merge mining donation runs without a donation server - there is no "phoning home" to a server, everything is done through the P2Pool's network in a decentralized way.

-To opt out of this, build P2Pool with `-DWITH_MERGE_MINING_DONATION=OFF` in cmake command line.
+To opt out of this, build P2Pool with `-DWITH_MERGE_MINING_DONATION=OFF` in the cmake command line.
 Due to the architecture of the decentralized P2Pool network, your node will still relay donation messages to other nodes even if you opted out (but it will not process them).